cristobal-sifon/coauthorlist/README.rst

 See `rename_columns()`_ for more information.

 In addition, it is possible to have a ``Tier`` column to specify different author tiers; typically there is a first tier of authors sorted by contribution and one (or more) tiers of authors sorted alphabetically (see help above).
+Authors whose ``Tier`` column is set to 0 (zero) will not be included in the author list.

 Modifying the source code
 -------------------------